 The New Haunts are a promising group out of Edmonton.
 I got to see them live last night for the first time.
 “Trigger”, one of four songs currently available to the public, is a good introduction to their sound.
 For those who are interested, their next live appearance is on St. Patrick’s Day at CKUA’s old home, now known as The Needle.
 (Song link) https://thenewhaunts.bandcamp.com/track/trigger

 Blessed!
-Another single from Ms. June’s upcoming album.
-Slower jam here but still beautiful as ever.
-This record is shaping up to be powerful and diverse and I can’t wait!
+Another single from Ms. June’s upcoming album, The Order of Time.
+Slower jam here, but still as beautiful as ever.
+This record is shaping up to be powerful and diverse — and I can’t wait!